Eleanor Everest Freer: Life

 Eleanor Everest was born in Philadelphia, the daughter of Cornelius Everest and Ellen Amelia (Clark) Everest, and studied singing in Paris with Mathilde Marchesi and composition with Benjamin Godard.
 She taught music in Philadelphia and New York City, and married Chicago doctor Archibald Freer in 1893.
 The couple had one daughter and moved to Chicago in 1899, where Eleanor Freer studied music theory with Bernard Ziehn.
 In 1934, she received a D.Mus. from the Boguslawski College of Music.
-She died in Chicago in 1942.

 Freer was an active advocate for American opera, and opera sung in English.
 To this end, she helped to found the Opera in Our Language Foundation (OOLF) in 1921, and the David Bispham Memorial Fund in 1922 to promote concerts of American composers' works and award a Bispham Medal.
 The two organizations merged in 1924 to become the American Opera Society of Chicago.

+Freer's one-act opera The Legend of the Piper was performed numerous times by the American Opera Company from 1928 through 1929.
 She died in Chicago in 1942.

-Freer's one act opera The Legend of the Piper was performed numerous times by the American Opera Company from 1928 through 1929.